AvolitesLtd/TitanManual/docs/about-the-consoles/diamond.md

 The rotary faders have a level indicator around them which is shown in a user-configurable colour (halo colour).
 The touch screen below the faders shows legends indicating their function.
-There are additional rotary faders down the sides of the left and right touchscreens.
+There are additional rotary faders down the sides of the left and right touchscreens with associated display areas to show their function.
+The bottom right rotary control can be assigned to control output volume.

 &nbsp;<Keys.Annotation>I</Keys.Annotation> The **Page Select buttons** in the centre of the faders let you change the left or right fader banks to a different page.